 Guest Review from Mindy

-If you enjoy historical romance, you will enjoy this one.
-I received the book through Celebrate Lit Tours and was under no obligation to post a positive comment.
+I received the book from the publisher via Celebrate Lit Tours and was under no obligation to post a positive comment.
 All opinions are my own.

 About the Author

 Jessica R. Patch is a Publishers Weekly bestselling author known for her dry wit, signatures twists, and complex characters.
 She loves reading true crime books, discussing cold cases over chips and salsa with her girlfriends, and hunting down serial killers in her romantic suspense novels and psychological thrillers.